 Over 30 years of FAR and government contracting experience.
 Call us to avoid costly mistakes at 1-866-601-5518.

-At Watson, we frequently advise government contractors on how to proceed when there is a termination of a contract or if there is a perceived unlawful termination.
+At Watson, we frequently advise government contractors on how to proceed with dispute resolution when there is a termination of a contract or if there is a perceived unlawful termination.
 If a federal agency decides to issue a termination letter for convenience or show cause notice, you must comply with your termination contractual obligations and follow the basic Contract Disputes Act requirements and roadmap to maximize your damages.

 - Stop work immediately.